Junior Pauga: 2021

 Pauga made his debut in round 18, for the Wests Tigers against the Brisbane Broncos, scoring a try in a 42-24 victory.
 Before the game, he said, "It’s been a tough journey over the past three years.
 After leaving the Warriors, I didn’t have anything and had to go to Queensland to start all over again.
 When this opportunity came up, I had no doubt in my mind that I was going to take it with both hands and I don’t ever want to take it for granted."

 2022

 In November 2022, Pauga signed for North Sydney ahead of the 2023 season.

+2023

+In round 14 of the 2023 NRL season, Pauga scored a try on his club debut for the Sydney Roosters in their 25-24 victory over Canterbury.

+Pauga played nine matches for the Sydney Roosters as the club finished 7th on the table and qualified for the finals.
+He played in both of the clubs finals games as they were eliminated in the second week against Melbourne.

+On 24 September, Pauga played for North Sydney in their 2023 NSW Cup grand final loss against South Sydney.

+2024

+In round 11 of the 2024 NRL season, Pauga scored two tries for the Sydney Roosters in their 38-30 loss against Cronulla.

+In round 16, Pauga was sent off for a high tackle during the Sydney Roosters victory over Canterbury.
+Pauga was later suspended for four games.
+In round 27, Pauga scored a hat-trick for the Sydney Roosters in their 36-28 victory over arch-rivals South Sydney.